zcook04/scripts/README.md

 # scripts
-A collection of simple, easy to use scripts.
+A collection of simple, easy to use, networking scripts.